 Non-monetary items that are measured based on historical cost of the foreign currency are translated using the exchange rate on the date of the transaction.
 Non-monetary items in foreign currency that are measured at fair value of such foreign currency are retranslated to the functional currency at the exchange rate as of the calculation date of fair values thereof.
-With respect to the foreign exchange translation differences of non-monetary items, if gains or losses on non-monetary items are recognized as other comprehensive income, the exchanged portion of such gains or losses will be recognized as profit or loss, the exchanged portions of such gains or losses will be recognized as profit or loss, the exchanged portions of such gains or losses will be recognized as profit or loss.
+With respect to the foreign exchange translation differences of non-monetary items, if gains or losses on non-monetary items are recognized as other comprehensive income, the exchanged portion of such gains or losses will be recognized as other comprehensive income.
+On the other hand, if gains or losses on non-monetary items are recognized as profit or loss, the exchanged portions of such gains or losses will be recognized as profit or loss.